 If the turbidity instrument has selectable settings to measure the full range of potential sample turbidities, select the correct range in order to take a reading.

-Allow the turbidity instrument reading to stabilize.
+Allow the turbidity instrument reading to stabilize for at least 60 seconds.

 Record the sample turbidity measurement after all applicable meter adjustments have been made and the instrument reading has stabilized.